 - 1. All houses must have a kitchen yard or enclosed area for the purpose of storage of refuse bins, screening of washing lines, gas bottle storage and similar utilitarian activities. - 2.
 Yard placement on site to be integrated with boundary walls, and service areas. - 3.
-The design configuration must acknowledge the possible impact on privacy and noise on all other surrounding properties.
+The design configuration must acknowledge the possible impact on privacy and noise on all other surrounding properties. - 4.
+Yards and Service -areas must be suitably screened from common areas and any pedestrian gates providing access visible from common areas must be fitted with solid panels to reduce visibility into these areas.

-Q. SIGNS & LETTERING
+Q. \SIGNS & LETTERING

-- 1. House names and street number signs must match the range of options and types according to the Waterkloof Village Signage Types available from the Estate Manager. - 2.
-Naming of individual houses is permitted, and must be integrated in the signage design according to the examples.
+- House names and street number signs must match the range of options and types according to the Waterkloof Village Signage Types available from the Estate Manager. - 2.
+Naming of individual houses is permitted, and permitted and must be integrated in the signage design according to the examples.
 The HOA reserves the right to remove names that are offensive or inappropriate in any way. - 3.
 No individual letterboxes or symbolic markers will be allowed.